California churchgoers detained gunman in deadly attack | Times Leader

 Click here to subscribe today or Login.

-LAGUNA WOODS, Calif.
-(AP) — A man who opened fire during a lunch reception at a Southern California church on Sunday was detained by parishioners, according to a sheriff’s official who called their intervention an act of “exceptional heroism and bravery.”
+LAGUNA WOODS, Calif. — A man opened fire during a lunch reception at a Southern California church on Sunday, killing one person and wounding five senior citizens before being stopped and hog-tied by parishioners in what a sheriff’s official called an act of “exceptional heroism and bravery.”

-One person was killed and four others were critically wounded in the afternoon shooting at Geneva Presbyterian Church in the city of Laguna Woods, Orange County Sheriff’s Department officials said.
+Four of the five people wounded suffered critical gunshot injuries during the violence at Geneva Presbyterian Church in the city of Laguna Woods, Orange County Sheriff’s Department officials said.

 The majority of those inside the church at the time were believed to be of Taiwanese descent, said Carrie Braun, a sheriff’s spokesperson.

-Between 30 and 40 people were gathered for lunch after a morning church service when gunfire erupted shortly before 1:30 p.m., officials said.
+Between 30 and 40 members of the Irvine Taiwanese Presbyterian Church were gathered for lunch after a morning church service at Geneva when gunfire erupted shortly before 1:30 p.m., officials said.
 When deputies arrived, parishioners had the gunman hog-tied and in custody.

 “That group of churchgoers displayed what we believe is exceptional heroism and bravery in intervening to stop the suspect.
 They undoubtedly prevented additional injuries and fatalities,” Hallock said.
 “I think it’s safe to say that had people not intervened, it could have been much worse.”

-A man died at the scene and a fifth injured person suffered minor injuries, officials said.
-All the victims were adults.
+The investigation was in its early stages, Hallock said.
+He said the many unanswered questions include whether the assailant attended the church service, if he was known to church members and how many shots were fired.

-The lunch reception was honoring a former pastor of a Taiwanese congregation that has services at Geneva, according to a statement from the Presbytery of Los Ranchos, a church administrative body.
+The afternoon lunch reception was honoring a former pastor of the Taiwanese congregation, according to a statement from the Presbytery of Los Ranchos, a church administrative body.

 “Please keep the leadership of the Taiwanese congregation and Geneva in your prayers as they care for the those traumatized by this shooting,” the presbytery’s Tom Cramer said in a statement on Facebook.